QuentinOchem/ada-spark-rfcs/considered/rfc-borrow-limited-objects.md

 Limited References
 ------------------

 We're introducing a new kind of object: the limited reference.
-It offers two distinct ways of handling values:
+Two specific data manipulations have a modified sematic:

-- A value can be moved (instead of copied) from one reference to another.
-After the move, using the original reference before another assignment is erroneous, since its value may be invalid.
+- The assignment instruction is making a move from the right end to the left end.
-- A value can be borrowed by a parameter.
-It can be modified within the subprogram, but is expected to remain valid (i.e., not moved or if moved, assigned a new value) upon the subprogram's completion.
+- A parameter passing is making a borrow  ov the value.

 A limited reference is denoted by the mode ``limited``.
 Here are some examples: